Whirlpool

 - Initial burn-in: For a new Whirlpool oven, run an empty bake cycle at 400–450°F for 30–60 minutes with good ventilation to burn off manufacturing residues.

-- Use proper cookware: Ensure all cookware, liners, and accessories are labeled oven-safe to the temperatures you are using.
+- Use proper cookware: Ensure all cookware, liners, and accessories are labeled oven-safe for the temperatures you are using.

 Advertisements